dotnet/csharpstandard/standard/classes.md

 -  If `T` has the value type constraint, its effective base class is `System.ValueType`.
 -  Otherwise, if `R` is empty then the effective base class is `object`.
 -  Otherwise, the effective base class of `T` is the most-encompassed type ([§10.5.3](conversions.md#1053-evaluation-of-user-defined-conversions)) of set `R`.
-If the set has no encompassed type, the effective base class of `T` is object.
+If the set has no encompassed type, the effective base class of `T` is `object`.
 The consistency rules ensure that the most-encompassed type exists.

 If the type parameter is a method type parameter whose constraints are inherited from the base method the effective base class is calculated after type substitution.